Associative Transformer: Experiments

 \paragraph{Hyperparameters}

 The hyperparameters were chosen based on a grid search.
 A batch size of 512 was employed for the CIFAR datasets and the Triangle dataset, 128 for the Pet dataset, and 64 for the Sort-of-CLEVR dataset.
 We utilized the AdamW optimizer with $\beta_1=0.9$, $\beta_2=0.999$, and a weight decay of 0.01.
 A cosine learning rate scheduler was implemented with an initial learning rate of 1e-5, a warm-up phase of 5 (15) epochs within a total of 100 (300) epochs, and a minimum learning rate set to 1e-6.
-The smoothing factor of the exponentially weighted moving average, the coefficient $\sigma$, and the small value $\epsilon$ in the bottleneck balance loss were set to 0.9, 1e-2, and 1e-10, respectively.
-For AiT, we employed a memory slot size of 32 and a bottleneck attention head size of 8.
-We used a bottleneck size of 512 for CIFAR and Pet, 64 for Triangle, and 256 for Relational Reasoning.
-We used 32 memory slots for CIFAR, Triangle, and Relational Reasoning, and 128 slots for Pet (Appendix \ref{appe:hype}).
+The smoothing factor of the exponentially weighted moving average, the coefficient $\sigma$, and the small value $\epsilon$ in the bottleneck balance loss were set to 0.1, 1e-2, and 1e-10, respectively.
+We employed a bottleneck size of 512 for CIFAR and Pet, 64 for Triangle, and 256 for Relational Reasoning.
+We utilized 32 memory slots for CIFAR, Triangle, and Relational Reasoning, and 128 slots for Pet.
 Unless otherwise noted, we trained the model for 100 epochs and reported the mean of three individual experiments.
-The code will be made publicly available.
+All experiments were based on PyTorch and four A100 GPUs, and the code would be made publicly available.
+The detailed experimental settings and hyperparameters are presented in Appendix \ref{appe:hype}.